awesome-archive/awesome-text-summarization/README.md

 4. [snownlp](https://github.com/isnowfy/snownlp) is python library for processing Chinese text.
 5. [PKUSUMSUM](https://github.com/PKULCWM/PKUSUMSUM) is an integrated toolkit for automatic document summarization.
 It supports single-document, multi-document and topic-focused multi-document summarizations, and a variety of summarization methods have been implemented in the toolkit.
 It supports Western languages (e.g. English) and Chinese language.
 6. [fnlp](https://github.com/FudanNLP/fnlp) is a toolkit for Chinese natural language processing.
+7. [fairseq](https://github.com/pytorch/fairseq) is a sequence modeling toolkit that allows researchers and developers to train custom models for translation, summarization, language modeling and other text generation tasks.
+It provides reference implementations of various sequence-to-sequence model.

 ### Word Representations